veirs/orcasound-signal-classifier/README.md

 ##  Test of dense net at end of CNN Encoder

+**Github humpback call database is still too large to upload.
+I am reducing size.
+Use the fake data option**

 # My Questions are:

 Why does the NN not converge and detect the labelled calls?